Team-Rudra-Robocon/Documentation/md-pages/ros/humble/nav2_stack/chapter_1.md

 Isha Erande</sub>

-the main point ros2 is that it creates a base layer very fast and can be used for many standered robotics application and it can be used on many different application where we can focus on building high level applications , no need to reinvent the wheel.
+the main point ros2 is that it creates a base layer very fast and can be used for many standard robotics application and it can be used on many different application where we can focus on building high level applications , no need to reinvent the wheel.

 ### Nav2 stack ??